-- True routing can be performed with or without credits for infiltration during the storm event.
-True routing means that the model can predict the peak stage, discharge rates, etc. like adICPR. - PONDS is limited to: 1 a single pond situation with up to 3 discharge structures, and 2 cases where the tailwater condition does not rise up and submerge the overflow structure during the routing (i.e., free discharge). - Critical duration analysis now possible with Version 3.1 where up to 100 hydrographs can be routed and critical hydrograph identified based on parameter. - For interconnected ponds, the model can interface directly with adICPR & read adICPR hydrographs
+- True routing with or without credits for infiltration during the storm event.
+True routing means that the model can predict the peak stage, discharge rates, etc. - Critical duration analysis is now possible with more recent software where up to 100 hydrographs can be routed and critical hydrograph identified based on parameter. - For interconnected ponds, the ground water model can interface directly with conventional surface water models such as adICPR, CHAN, etc.